rankill/clipboard-health/Ticket_Breakdown.md

 ## TICKET-3

 ### Title
-As I user I want to use the custom if when generating reports
+As I user I want to use the custom agent ID when generating reports

 ### Description
 Currently, we are using the generated agent for generating reports, now we want to give the ability to user to choose if to use the customAgentId